standard-for-public-code/standard-for-public-code/criteria/document-the-code.md

 * The documentation MUST contain a description of how to install and run the software.
 * The documentation MUST contain examples demonstrating the key functionality.
 * The documentation SHOULD contain an overview that is easy to understand by a wide audience.
 The audience includes the [general public](../glossary.md#general-public) and journalists.
 * The documentation SHOULD contain a section describing how to install and run a standalone version of the software.
-This includes, if necessary, a test dataset.
+This includes a test dataset if necessary.
 * The documentation SHOULD contain examples for all functionality.
 * The documentation SHOULD describe the key components or modules and their relationships.
 For example, as a high level architectural diagram.
 * There SHOULD be [continuous integration](../glossary.md#continuous-integration) tests for the quality of the documentation.